-Final Assessment
+Assessment

 The laboratory assessment in this unit is weighted at 30% of the total RTDS408 unit mark.
 Assessment is based on a group lab report that is contributed to by all members of the group and a group demonstration of the working system.
 All members of the group should be present at this demonstration.
-The report will have a standard blue front cover sheet specifying the percentage contributions of all group members and it also must be signed by all group members or it will not be accepted.
-There should be a single paragraph near the front of the report briefly describing the contributions of each team member.
+The report will have a standard blue front cover sheet specifying the percentage contributions of all group members and it also must be signed by all group members or any not signing the assignment will get zero mark for it.
+There should be a paragraph each near the front of the report written by each team member describing their individual contributions to the project.
 The format of the report is up to your group but it should contain:

-- 1. A software requirements section, and a software design section.
-You should seriously consider using Rational Rose to provide the required diagrams (and then import them into a Word document). - 2.
-Any design decisions made in producing a software solution should be documented to demonstrate application of the design approach. - 3.
+- A software requirements section, and a software design section.
+You should seriously consider using Rational Rose to provide the required diagrams (and then import them into a Word document). - Any design decisions made in producing a software solution should be documented to demonstrate application of the design approach. - 3.
 A test specification for the software should also be included since the project demonstration will be to this test specification (and the degree of compliance/non-compliance shown). - 4.
 The performance of your solution will be assessed.
 However, this should not be seen as the overriding requirement (correct functional operation and reliability are also important attributes).
 You can use the timing statements from the count example to time how long it takes the lift starting at floor 0 to fulfill a passenger request on floor 3 when there are just prior outstanding floor requests to all floors and lift calls from all lower floors (this is clearly a stress test and should be part of your test specification anyway). - 5.
 Each software component (task or module) should have a brief unit specification. - 6.
 A listing of all operating code and any generated documentation should be included in the report and stored to your allocated group area on the PCs.
 This area may be examined as part of the assessment.
 Use individual accounts for prototyping, etc.